The Royal Alberta Museum is participating in the Government of Alberta's Restrictions Exemption Program.

 Masks are mandatory for all visitors over the age of two.

 Thank you for working together with us to keep the museum a safe space for yourself, for all visitors and for our staff.

 |WED—SUN||10 am — 4 pm|

-RAM is closed Mondays and Tuesdays, with the exception of holiday Mondays.
+RAM and Museum Shop are closed Mondays and Tuesdays, with the exception of holiday Mondays.
 RAM is always closed December 24 and 25.

 |Adult 18 – 64||Senior 65+||Youth 7 – 17||Family *||Child 6 and under|

 Feature exhibitions may be subject to a surcharge above General Admission prices.

 * Family: up to two (2) adults and children 17 and younger, to a maximum of eight (8) peopleOne-day General Admission can be purchased online, or in person at the Admissions Desk.
 Two-day admission is for consecutive days and is only available at the Admissions Desk.